-If you have more time to spare or do not mind sleeping on a bus to save a night’s accommodation, there are also low-cost bus available.
+If you have more time to spare or do not mind sleeping on a bus to save a night’s accommodation, there are also low-cost buses available.
 Check out Flixbus, they offer extensive bus routes across Europe.

 Tips on taking flight in Europe

 Bigger cities like London, Paris, Rome have few airports and airlines might be flying from 1 or 2 airports.
-Make sure to double check which airport you should be heading to.
+Make sure to double-check which airport you should be heading to.
 We missed one of our flight thinking Easyjet only operates from Paris Orly however the actual airport was Paris CDG.

 Low-cost carriers in Europe have different policies on luggage.
 Make sure you understand them before booking it.
 Most usually do not allow passengers to combine their luggage weight.
-If you bought 20kg each, you are unable to check in 25kg one and the other at 15kg.
-Some will only allow 1 hand carry and that includes your handbag or laptop bag.
+If you bought 20kg each, you are unable to check-in 25kg one and the other at 15kg.
+Some will only allow 1 hand-carry and that includes your handbag or laptop bag.